Dorcey Applyrs: Personal life

 Applyrs is married to Don Applyrs.
 As of February 2019, she was a first-time mother to their newborn daughter.
 She described the transition to motherhood as "eye-opening" and was adamant about taking maternity leave from her public role at the time.
 As of November 2025, she is a mother of two.
-Applyrs is a member of Delta Sigma Theta Sorority, Inc.
+Applyrs is a member of Delta Sigma Theta sorority.